ageslome/ageslome/README.md

-- 👋 Hi, I’m @ageslome
+- 👋 Hi, I’m @ageslome, agecus
 - 👀 I’m interested in wartech (coinbase command center), NFTs (art, music, vids), HES (Human Enhancement Systems), and cryptobloc tech.
-- 🌱 I’m currently learning how to develop godhood technologies.
+- 🌱 I’m currently learning how to develop wartech technologies.
 - 💞️ I’m looking to collaborate on Sports NFTs technologies.
 - 📫 How to reach me chung_storm@yahoo.com

-Goal: Crypto Consultant : consulting on cryptocurrency and blockchain technologies.
+Goal: Consultant on technologies.
-Looking to join a company that would allow me to carry out business development and integration of cryptocurrency blockchain technologies.
+Looking to join a company that would allow me to carry out business development and integration of technologies.

 Current personal projects:
 1. Architect, developer, and implementation of human enhancement systems.
 Platforms include cryptobloc tech and goldbacks.
 Cryptobloc platforms include xrp, stellar, nem, tron.
 Goldback(Valaurum).